 Meet the people who make up our little world, the Garden Therapy Creative Team!

 Stephanie is the creator of Garden Therapy, which all started as a personal blog and has bloomed into a rich idea bank of crafty garden projects for creative people.
 Originally, she started writing to log her garden therapy journey as she healed from disability.
 She soon connected with others who were doing the same and shifted the blog to focus on healthy living, gardening, and craft projects that could get anyone out in the garden, no matter the color of their thumbs!
-Read more about Stephanie’s personal story here.
+Read more about Stephanie’s story here.

 See all of Stephanie’s posts here.